rcaneill/xnemogcm/docs/index.md

 ## Examples

 #### 1. [Open and process NEMO output with Xarray](examples/open_process_files)
 This example demonstrates how `xnemocgm` is able to open and process NEMO output as `xarray.Datasets` from an array of different storage locations.
-It also has multiple options for interpreting information about the variable grid points for use with `xgcm`.
+Its main ability is to provide multiple options for interpreting information about the variable grid points for use with `xgcm`.

 #### 2. [Recombine NEMO output files](examples/recombing_mesh_mask_domain_cfg)
+Two types of files related to the domain grid can be of use with NEMO: the `domain_cfg` files and the `mesh_mask` files.
+They are very similar, and any of them can be used by xnemogcm.
+If you are using a realistic (regional or global) configuration, they are provided as input files to NEMO so you should have these file.
+If you are using idealised configuration with analytical bathymetry, these files can be outputted by NEMO ([`ln_meshmask = .true.`](https://forge.nemo-ocean.eu/nemo/nemo/-/blob/4.2.0/cfgs/SHARED/namelist_ref?ref_type=tags#L80) or [`ln_write_cfg = .true.`](https://forge.nemo-ocean.eu/nemo/nemo/-/blob/4.2.0/cfgs/SHARED/namelist_ref?ref_type=tags#L92) in the namelist for the `mesh_mask` or the `domain_cfg`, respectively).
-The NEMO model outputs two files related to the domain grid that are relevant for interpretation by `xgcm`: the domain configuration file (`domain_cfg`) and the model mesh (`mesh_mask`).
-For most processing, it is necessary to combine these two files.
-This example shows how `xnemogcm` is able to recombine the `domain_cfg` and `mesh_mask` files, which removes the need to rely on the recombining tool from the Fortran NEMO toolbox.
+If `mesh_mask` or `domain_cfg` files are outputted by NEMO, they will be split between each processor, i.e. each processor will output only a subset of the whole file that corresponds to the space domain that the processor is handling.
+A Fortran toolbox is provided in NEMO to recombine these split files into a unified one, however `xnemogcm` is able to recombine the `domain_cfg` and `mesh_mask` files.
+This removes the need to rely on the recombining tool from the Fortran NEMO toolbox.

 #### 3. [Compute missing metrics](examples/compute_metrics)
-This example showcases how `xnemogcm` can compute certain missing metrics related to scale factors.
+This example showcases how `xnemogcm` can compute certain missing metrics (metrics are called scale factors in the NEMO community, and called metrics in the xgcm community).

 ## Installation